-A high school sets its sections and builds its Master Schedule based entirely on student requests for courses.
+Our high school sets its sections and builds its Master Schedule based entirely on student requests for courses.
 The spring registration determines the courses the school will offer the following fall.
 Once the Master Schedule has been created, students are obligated to take the courses they requested.
 Students, therefore, should plan their schedules in a thoughtful, careful manner to match their abilities and educational goals.

-- Students must request enough courses to total 7 credits. - 9th Grade Placement: 9th Grade student will be placed into core classes with the following procedures.
-Parents and students who disagree with the recommended placement and would prefer their son or daughter take a lower level class must sign a release form for the transfer to occur.
-Parents and students who disagree with the recommended placement and would prefer their son or daughter take a higher level class must sign a release form for the transfer to occur.
-Transfer to the higher level course will occur without penalty after the mid-point of the first grading period (P1) if the student has attained an average of 93 or greater in the course. - 4th Year Math: A student must be enrolled for credit in a math course through the senior year even if four credits in math have already been earned. - Post Registration: After registration and before the end of the current school year, each student shall receive a course verification form which shows the courses selected.
-Parents and students are asked to review and make any changes or corrections then sign and return the form by the stated deadline. - Change Request Form Deadline: Students can change their mind, complete a change request form and turn it in before March 27, 2020.
-Absolutely, no mind change request will be accepted after March 27, 2020. - The Only Changes Allowed in August: Valid schedule corrections only to update course selections based on summer school credits or to correct a scheduling error made by the school take place the first 10 days of school.
-From the 11th day of school through the 15th day of school, Juniors and Seniors can drop an elective class and submit a schedule change form to become a teacher's aide if space allows. - No Dropping in Level: Students who requested Honors or Advanced Placement courses in the spring will be obligated to take these courses in the fall.
+- Students must request enough courses to total at least 7 credits. - 9th Grade Placement: 9th Grade student will be placed into core classes with the following procedures: using test data and teacher recommendations.
+Parents and students who disagree with the recommended placement and would prefer their student take a higher or lower level class can request this at the time of course selections.

+- 4th Year Math: A student must be enrolled for credit in a math course through the senior year even if four credits in math have already been earned. - Post Registration: After registration and before the end of the current school year, each student shall receive a course verification form which shows the courses they selected.
+Parents and students are asked to review and make any changes or corrections then sign and return the form by the stated deadline, March 26, 2021. - Change Request Form Deadline: Students can change their mind, complete a change request form and turn it in before March 26, 2021.
+Absolutely, no change request will be accepted after March 26, 2021. - The Only Changes Allowed in August: Valid schedule corrections only to update course selections based on summer school credits or to correct a scheduling error made by the school take place the first 10 days of school - No Dropping in Level: Students who requested Honors or Advanced Placement courses in the spring will be obligated to take these courses in the fall.
 Students may not drop a course or level because they have changed their minds, did not do the summer reading/assignments, or desire a different teacher. - Request for Specific Teacher: A student may not request a transfer from one teacher to another or request to have a specific teacher. - Full Year Courses Last One Year: Full-year courses may not be dropped at the end of the first semester, even if the course does not fulfill a core requirement.
 The usual consideration is whether the student has been academically misplaced. - Problems with a Class: A student who is experiencing problems in a class will not be removed from the class.
 When problems develop, the following procedures should be followed: - 1.
-The students should consult the teacher for ways to improve.

-- 2. The student is expected to engage in the solutions offered by the course instructor.
-This may include but is not limited to one-to-one tutoring with the teacher, small group tutoring offered before or after school or additional remediation projects. - 3.
+The students should consult the teacher for ways to improve. - 2.
+The student is expected to engage in the solutions offered by the course instructor.
+This may include but is not limited to oneto-one tutoring with the teacher, small group tutoring offered before or after school or additional remediation projects. - 3.
 If the problem still exists, the parent should talk to the teacher.
 Conversation can occur over the phone or through e-mail, but the best communication is person to person. - 4.
 If the problem continues to exist, the parent can request a school meeting that includes the teacher, the student, the parent(s), the appropriate school counselor, and the grade-level assistant principal.
 The team will form a plan of action.